-The Behavioral Health Services Department is designed to assist adults with a range of mental health and substance use disorders.
-These services are provided in an out-patient clinic environment and are aimed at preventing more intensive care.
+The Behavioral Health Department is designed to assist adults with a range of mental health and substance use disorders.
+We provide clinic-based, telehealth, and online services aimed at preventing more intensive care.

 The Community Nutrition Department offers programs and services designed to improve healthy lifestyles including nutrition and physical activities across the life course in socioeconomically vulnerable communities.